urbit/docs.urbit.org/content/courses/hoon-school/B-syntax.md

 ### Atoms

-If an atom is a nonzero number, how do we represent anything else?
+If an atom is a non-negative number, how do we represent anything else?
 Hoon provides each atom an _aura_, a tag which lets you treat a number as text, time, date, Urbit address, IP address, and much more.

 An aura always begins with `@` pat, which denotes an atom (as opposed to a cell, `^` ket, or the general noun, `*` tar).
 The next letter or letters tells you what kind of representation you want the value to have.